nluninja/nlp_datasets/README.md

 | [`Yelp!
 Reviews`](./yelp_reviews/) | reviews dataset from Yelp! for classification/sentiment analysis tasks| 1 to 5 rates | csv | en  |

-I appreciate your contribution to this repo, so don't hesitate to submit your changes via pull request for bug fixing or for adding a new dataset as well as well!
+I appreciate your contribution to this repo, so don't hesitate to submit your changes via pull request for bug fixing or for adding a new dataset as well!

 ```bash
 pull request https://github.com/nluninja/nlp_datasets